microsoft/microsoft-ui-xaml/specs/TitleBar/titleBar-dev-spec.md

 - Punch hole through Header / Content / Footer for drag regions.
 Calculations needs to be updated on SizeChanged.
      - Regions with hole punched through are non-draggable.

-- Currently TitleBar treats all custom content as interactable and punches a whole through the drag region.
+- Currently TitleBar treats all custom content as interactable and punches a hole through the drag region.
 How can we allow such customizations?
      - If we add an `IsInteractive` attached property, that means TitleBar will have to walk through the entire visual tree to calculate the rects every time.